iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 You will need to install a custom Programmer app for nrf Connect.

-- Locate the following archive in the pebble firmware folder: `pebble-firmware/iotex-pc-nrfconnect-programmer/Linux/pc-nrfconnect-programmer-1.4.2.tgz`
+- Locate the following archive in the pebble firmware folder: `pebble-firmware/pc-nrfconnect-programmer-1.4.2.tgz`

-- Extract the content in the nRF Connect apps folder for your system:
+- Extract the content in the `nRF Connect` apps folder for your system:

 :::: tabs
 ::: tab Windows